Plexical/altered.states/README.rst

 What was the name again?
 ------------------------

-You mean you haven't seen the
+You mean you haven't seen the `movie
-`movie <http://www.imdb.com/title/tt0080360/>`_?
+<http://www.imdb.com/title/tt0080360/>`_?
 Go see it, it's a trip!
-And take note of the implicit warning in the film of what happens if you take your usage too far.
+And

-Which brings us to:
+when you see it, take note of the implicit warning in the film of what happens if you take your usage too far:

-**Caution:** *The whole* **idea** *of Altered States is to create side-effects.
+*The whole* **idea** *of Altered States is to create side-effects.
 Please use Altered States responsibly.*